-But, out of nowhere we received and email from ___________ the manager of The New York Times best selling author, lawyer, chef, ABC hit show inspiration and Vice/LAND star Eddie Huang.
-Eddie truly cared about this issue and he wanted to express his mind about it.
+One day, out of nowhere we received and email from firstname.lastname@example.org.
+We couldn't believe that The New York Times best selling author, lawyer, chef, ABC hit show inspiration "Fresh of the Boat" and Vice/LAND star Eddie Huang was interested in the project.
+Eddie proved that he truly cares about this issue and he really wanted to express his mind about it.

 I’ve always said I’m not a chef; I’m also not a politician; I’m a person.
 As a person, I follow issues because what defines community are shared problems.
 As a community, we find solutions.
 Yet, every day I look up and our communities are being torn apart person to person by this thing called politics.
 When it comes to gun violence, there’s no room for politics.
 Gun violence is a human issue that must be solved with a community solution.
 I believe we can do this because I believe we are still a community.